-Dutch Star Companies ONE N.V. ("the Company" or "DSCO") was successfully listed at Euronext Amsterdam on 22 February 2018 raising \in 55,365,000 with the intention to acquire a significant minority stake in one company to realize a Business Combination.
-Since the listing we have been focusing on the selection of a potential target company to bring to the DSCO extraordinary general meeting ("EGM") as a proposed Business Combination.
+Dutch Star Companies ONE N.V. ("the Company" or "DSCO") has been focusing on the selection of a potential target company to bring to the DSCO extraordinary general meeting ("EGM") as a proposed Business Combination.

 DSCO is a special purpose acquisition company ("SPAC") for the purpose of acquiring a significant minority stake in a business with principal business operation in Europe, preferably in the Netherlands.
-No company has yet been acquired at this stage.
+No company has yet been acquired, however on 9 January 2020 DSCO entered into a Business Combination Agreement with CM.com.
+This Business Combination Agreement is subject to final approval of the EGM on 20 February 2020 and certain customary approvals.

-DSCO has suffered an after-tax loss of \in 190,448 over the period of 3 January 2018 (incorporation of the company) through 31 December 2018.
+DSCO has suffered an after-tax loss of € 2,178,657 over the period of 1 January 2019 through 31 December 2019.
 DSCO has not recorded any operational revenues or cost.
-The result is attributable to the negative interest rates for large commercial deposits.
-Due to this negative interest, the money held in escrow and on the Company's bank account marginally decreased towards \in 55,275,440 at 31 December 2018.
+The result is attributable to the negative interest rates for large commercial deposits and for a large portion to the fair value recognition of the Warrant liabilities on DSCO's balance sheet, which is expensed through the profit and loss.
+This Warrant expense is a non-cash item.
+Due to the negative interest, the money held in escrow and on the Company's bank account marginally decreased towards € 55,039,075 at 31 December 2019.